maazhamidexe/binomial-calculator/README.md

 # binomial-calculator
 This program takes in n,p and limits of x, and then calculates the probability in those limits.
+I wrote this code because i was too lazy to use calculator so many times for my assignment

 Functions: